Rolando-Barbella/ES6-Fundamentals/README.md

   });

 ```
-## For loops
+## For loop

-Es6 for loop is the most concise, direct syntax yet for looping through array elements, it avoids all the pitfalls of for–in, unlike forEach(), it works with break, continue, and return.
+ES6 for loop is the most concise, direct syntax yet for looping through array elements, it avoids all the pitfalls of for–in, unlike forEach(), it works with break, continue, and return.

 ```javascript
   const iterable = [0,1,2];